duck-dynasty/duckbot/wiki/Commands.md

 Music
 -----
 DuckBot plays everyone's favourite background noise inside whatever voice channel you're in.
 Use `!start` to summon the bot, and `!stop` to dismiss it.
+DuckBot only has so much stamina, and will stop playing music after about four hours.

 Weather
 -------